 The teams that play in these matches are made-up of current players, retired players and even icons from the big screen.
 These matches are truly friendly and there is joy in their game, with plenty of smiles.
 Competitive matches are great to watch, but it is nice to see the players uniting for a good cause.

 What are soccer friendlies?
 They are vital to the game of soccer, they help teams prepare for the up and coming season.
 It allows for new players to be introduced into the team and they can also raise vast amounts of monies for great causes.
+For more useful guides, see the articles below or visit our home page.

 What are international friendlies soccer?
 International friendlies give coaches a chance to try new systems and trial new players against international competition.
 Tweaks are made to the formation and team to prepare for competitive games.